Bring It On: All or Nothing

-Bring It On: All or Nothing (previously known as Bring It On Yet Again) is a 2006 American comedy film directed by Steve Rash and starring Hayden Panettiere and Solange Knowles-Smith.
-It is the third installment in the Bring it On series of films that revolves around high school cheerleading.
+Bring It On: All or Nothing (previously known as Bring It On Yet Again) is a 2006 American teen comedy film directed by Steve Rash and starring Hayden Panettiere and Solange Knowles-Smith.
+It is the third installment in the Bring It On series of films that revolves around high-school cheerleading.
 The film was released direct-to-DVD on August 8, 2006.

 This film, which is the second sequel to Bring It On, has a tenuous link to its predecessors, featuring only a similar plot of competing cheerleading teams that have to try something different in order to win.
 There are no recurring cast members or canonical references to the preceding films.
 However, the film stylistically refers to its predecessors in that it is the third film in the Bring It On series to open with a choreographed musical number that turns out to be a dream sequence of the protagonist, and like all three films, the end credits feature outtakes and clips of the cast having fun dancing.

 Plot

-Britney Allen is living the "dream life": she is the cheerleading captain and the girlfriend of Brad Warner, the standout quarterback at Pacific Vista High School, and to top it off, she is one of the richest girls in school.
-But when her father loses his job, her perfect life comes crumbling down before her as her and her family are forced to move to Crenshaw Heights, a working-class area, and Britney, being the "white girl," suffers a huge culture shock as she tries to adjust to her new life and finds herself at odds with her new classmates who come from very rough walks of life and believe she is nothing more than an idiotic Barbie.
-But when Britney proves them wrong by joining their cheer team, the tension between them is felt both on court and off.
+Britney Allen is living the "dream life" as she becomes the new cheerleading captain of her high-school cheerleading squad, the Pacific Vista Pirates.
+She is the girlfriend of Brad Warner - the standout quarterback at Pacific Vista High School - and, to top it off, she is one of the richest girls in school.
+But when her father loses his job, her perfect life comes crashing down around her as she and her family are forced to move to Crenshaw Heights; a working-class area.
+Britney - being the "white girl” - suffers a huge culture shock as she attempts to adjust to her new life; and quickly finds herself at odds with her new classmates such as cheerleaders Camille (the cheerleading captain), Kireesha and Leti, who come from very rough walks of life and believe that she is nothing more than an idiotic Barbie.
+During a rough first day at a new school, she meets another cheerleader Jesse, who is more welcoming.
+After a pep rally, Jesse suggests Britney to try out for the cheerleading squad, the Crenshaw Heights Warriors.
+Britney declines due to the promise to her old squad that she would never cheer again.
+However, Britney would then try out for the cheerleading squad.
+Impressed by her athletic abilities, Kireesha and Leti encourages Camille to let Britney join the squad.
+Britney rejects the offer at first, but would later join after being encouraged by her mother.
+Britney learns that her new team are training for the cheerleading competition, where the winning squad gets new computers for their school.
+Back in Pacific Vista, Winnie, Britney's replacement as cheerleading captain, holds practice in the football field.
+While practicing, Winnie, who is in constant competition with Britney, scantily flirts with Brad and simultaneously frustrates the squad, including Amber, Britney's best friend.